rahulroy-io/my-git-guidelines/README.md

 - Merging copies changes from one branch (or commit) into another, facilitating project cohesion.

-## Fetch, Pull, and Push Distinction
+## Fetch, Pull, Merge and Push Distinction

 - `git fetch` brings remote changes to the local repository without creating commits.
 - `git pull` fetches and merges changes automatically.
 - `git push` shares local commits with the remote repository.
+- `merge` happens automatically if there is no conflict.
+Conflict need to be resolved manually.

 ## Conflict Resolution